jet/equinox/README.md

 ## Components

-The components within this repository are delivered as a series of multi-targeted Nuget packages targeting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
+The components within this repository are delivered as multi-targeted Nuget packages supporting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
 Each of the components can be inlined or customized easily:-

 ### Core library